Sarracenia (Pitcher Plant or Trumpet Pitcher)

 Sarracenia, commonly known as Pitcher Plants or Trumpet Pitchers, can be wonderfully long-lived and straightforward houseplants to cultivate, gracing your home year after year.
 Alternatively, they can be quite demanding and short-lived.

-Although the Pitcher Plant is more forgiving of poor treatment than their fellow Venus Flytrap cousin, they'll still die quickly and easily if you fail to give them what they need for any length of time on a frequent basis.
+Although the Pitcher Plant is more forgiving of poor treatment than its fellow Venus Flytrap cousin, they'll still decline rapidly and easily if you fail to give them what they need for any length of time on a frequent basis.

 How do you pronounce Sarracenia?
 Say: